Estimation of the Shapley value by ergodic sampling: Theoretical background

 \section{Theoretical background}

-In this section we recall the concept of ergodicity and proove a new theorem, which is the bases of our proposed method. \begin{defi}[Ergodicity] An infinite sequence of identically distributed random variables $X_1, X_2,\dots$ with finite expected value $\mu$ is said to be ergodic\footnote{Strictly speaking \textit{mean ergodic}, but we do not consider any other kind of ergodicity here} if their sample mean converges to the expected value with probability 1: \end{defi}
+In this section, we recall the concept of ergodicity and prove a new theorem, which is the basis of our proposed method. \begin{definition}[Ergodicity] An infinite sequence of identically distributed random variables $X_1, X_2,\dots$ with finite expected value $\mu$ is said to be ergodic\footnote{Strictly speaking \textit{mean ergodic}, but we do not consider any other kind of ergodicity here.} if their sample mean converges to the expected value with probability 1: \end{definition}

 Ergodicity means that we can estimate the expected value of the variable with the sample mean.
-By the strong law of large numbers, an independent sequence is always ergodic, but there are non-independent ergodic sequences as well.
+By the strong law of large numbers, an independent sequence is always ergodic, but there are non-independent ergodic sequences as well.\ \end{itemize}